PJ-568/WeDot-docs/src/classes/class_gltfcamera.md

 - `void` **set_depth_far** ( value: [`float`](class_float.md) )
 - [`float`](class_float.md) **get_depth_far** ( )

 The distance to the far culling boundary for this camera relative to its local Z axis, in meters.
-This maps to GLTF's `zfar` property.
+This maps to glTF's `zfar` property.

 <!-- rst-class:: classref-item-separator -->